-If you want to use Pytest for running the test suite in your Django project, all you need to do is to install pytest-django, tell it where to look for the Django settings file - usually by placing a pytest.ini file in the project root folder - and you're ready to go.
-However, even though the pytest.ini file is probably the most common way to point pytest-django to the settings file, it also the last place in which pytest-django will look for it.
-In fact, every time you run pytest, pytest-django will check for the DJANGO_SETTINGS_MODULE variable in the following order:
+If you want to use Pytest for running the test suite in your Django project, all you need to do is to install pytest-django, tell it where to look for the Django settings file - usually by placing a pytest.ini

-• command line option with --ds
+- command line option with

-• environment variables
+- environment variables

-• pytest.ini file
+pytest.ini

 While this order would work perfectly fine for many projects, if you happen to have an enviroment variable pointing to a different settings file (e.g. if you're running your project in a Docker container), it might reveals itself as a bit of a bummer.
 So, what are the available options for preventing django-pytest from picking up the wrong variable?

-Using the --ds option
+Using the --ds

-This is probably a no-brainer, but the most obvious way to make sure pytest-django picks up the right settings file is to pass the --ds option when invoking pytest from the command line.
+This is probably a no-brainer, but the most obvious way to make sure pytest-django picks up the right settings file is to pass the --ds

 While it certainly works, it adds quite a lot of typing - especially if you use a settings module instead of a single setting file, since it could easily translate into